What Is a Promissory Note? Definition and How It Works

 While promissory notes can accompany a mortgage, they are in fact different.
 The note provides legal documentation of the borrower’s promise to repay the loan, whereas the mortgage outlines the lender’s recourse for foreclosure in case the borrower cannot pay.
 Qualifying for a mortgage may also require a loan contract and more detailed financial information.

-Real estate promissory notes can be used outside a mortgage.
+Real estate promissory notes can also be used outside a mortgage.
 For example, two individuals could create such an agreement.
-Although the lender may not have the power of foreclosure, they can secure the agreement with the authority to place a lien on the property if a borrower defaults.
+Although the lender may not have the power of foreclosure, they can secure the agreement with the authority to place a lien on the property if the borrower defaults.
 A property lien creates a public record of a borrower’s unpaid debt.

 Keep in mind that real estate promissory notes can be traded through brokerages without the borrower’s consent.